 Tablets or capsules should normally be swallowed whole, without chewing, and taken with water or food to stop them upsetting your stomach.

 It's usually safe to drink alcohol while taking NSAIDs, but drinking alcohol excessively may irritate your stomach.

 Taking too much of an NSAID can be dangerous.
 This is known as taking an overdose.

-Contact your GP or NHS 111 for advice immediately if you take too much of your medicine and you experience problems such as feeling or being sick, an upset stomach or drowsiness.
+Contact your GP or NHS 111 for advice immediately if you take too much of your medicine.

 Call 999 for an ambulance immediately if you or someone else experiences serious effects of an overdose, such as fits (seizures), breathing difficulties, or loss of consciousness.